JosephBJoyce/api-hub-adoption-plans/contract-testing/plan.md

 - Documentation of early wins and challenges
 - Planning for expansion to additional teams/services
 - Advanced training for pilot teams
-- Setup of contract testing guidelines and best practices
 - Review and refinement of implementation approach based on pilot

 **Success Criteria**: